 While the Amendment of Rule 902(14) currently applies to the federal courts, the rules of evidence for most states either mirror or closely resemble the federal rules of evidence; thus, it is expected that most states will soon adapt this amendment as well.
 Utilizing an accredited laboratory for digital forensic investigations ensures confidence and credibility in the results obtained that may be presented in court proceedings.

 Although previously only offered to law enforcement agencies, Flashback Data, LLC is now extending its Casework Packages to law firms across the nation.
 These packages allow attorneys to receive discounts and other incentives when they choose to use Flashback Data, LLC as their own private digital crime laboratory.
-Give us a call for more information about our investigative services and secure this special offer for your firm today.
+Contact us for more information about our investigative services and secure this special offer for your firm today.